John Keay: Family

 His late first wife Julia Keay, née Atkins (1946–2011), was also a successful writer and historian.
 She was the daughter of the politician Humphrey Atkins.
-The historian Anna Keay (b.
-1974) is the daughter and second child of John and Julia Keay.
-John Keay also has three other children with Julia Keay: Alexander (b.
-1973), Nell (b.
-1977) and Samuel (b.
-1979).
+The historian Anna Keay is the daughter and second child of John and Julia Keay.
+John Keay also has three other children with Julia Keay: Alexander (born 1973), Nell (born 1977) and Samuel (born 1979).
 The architectural historian Simon Thurley is his son-in-law.
-In 2014 Keay married Amanda Douglas.
-Among his relatives, Keay had an uncle who was an Indian Civil Service officer in British India.
+In 2014, Keay married Amanda Douglas.
+Keay had an uncle who was an Indian Civil Service officer in British India.